matthiasclasen/content/start/sw/gui-app/how-to-package-a-desktop-application.md

 ####Some Appstream background

-The AppStream specification is an mature and evolving standard that allows upstream applications to provide metadata such as localized descriptions, screenshots, extra keywords and content ratings for parental control.
+The AppStream specification is a mature and evolving standard that allows upstream applications to provide metadata such as localized descriptions, screenshots, extra keywords and content ratings for parental control.
 The basic concept is that the upstream project ships one extra AppData XML file which is used to build a global application catalog called an AppStream file.
-Over 1000 open source projects now include AppData files, and the software center shipped in Fedora, Ubuntu and OpenSuse is now an easy to use application filled with useful application metadata.
+Over 1000 open source projects now include AppData files, and the software center shipped in Fedora, Ubuntu and OpenSuse is an easy-to-use application filled with useful application metadata.
 Applications without AppData files are no longer shown which provides quite some incentive to upstream projects wanting visibility in popular desktop environments.

 AppStream[[2](https://www.freedesktop.org/software/appstream/docs/) ] was first introduced in 2008 and since then many people have contributed to the specification.
 It is being used primarily for application metadata but also now is used for drivers, firmware, input methods and fonts.
 There are multiple projects producing AppStream metadata and also a number of projects consuming the final XML metadata.